SamuXarick/LuDiAI-AfterFix/readme.txt

     - May load nothing before departing:
     The default 'Load if available' is used on their go-to orders.

+Approximate number of days in transit for water routes:
+    Lower values may help pathfinding faster, but at the cost of lesser profits.
+Higher values may slow pathfinding and may not necessarily yield the best profits, assuming the default engines are being used.
+AI random value of up to -5/+5 is added on startup, and the limit can never go below 10 or above 150.

+Water route capacity mode:
+    Determines how the AI will handle the capacity of a route by managing the number of vehicles when there's enough cargo waiting at the stations.
+If the AI started as Random AI, the choice will be randomized on startup.

+    - Maximum of 10 ships:
+    Depending on the cargo waiting, the AI may decide to add ships to the route, as long as it doesn't go over 25.
+It adds one at a time per management cycle.

+    - Estimate maximum number of ships:
+    Same as above, but instead of 10 ships, the maximum number is based on the distance between stations and maximum speed of the engine.
+It also adds one at a time per management cycle.

+    - Adjust number of ships dynamically:
+    In this mode, the AI will keep adding ships to the route whenever there's cargo waiting.
+Contrary to the other modes, it can add or remove multiple ships at once per management cycle.

+Water route load orders mode:
+    Determines how ships set up their orders.
+If the AI started as Random AI, the choice will be randomized on startup.

+    - Load something before departing:
+    A conditional order is placed between their go-to orders that Jump to their respective go-to order when load percentage is equal to zero.

+    - May load nothing before departing:
+    The default 'Load if available' is used on their go-to orders.

+Air route load orders mode:
+    Determines how aircraft set up their orders.
+If the AI started as Random AI, the choice will be randomized on startup.

+    - Full load before departing:
+    The vehicles will use 'Full load any cargo' on their go-to orders.

+    - May load nothing before departing:
+    The default 'Load if available' is used on their go-to orders.

+Build company statues in towns:
+    When enabled, the AI will build statues in honour of its company, providing a permanent boost to station rating in those towns.
+If the AI started as Random AI, the decision will be randomized on startup.

+Run advertising campaigns in towns:
+    When enabled, the AI will run advertising campaigns in towns, providing a temporary boost to stations with low rating and cargo waiting in a small, medium or large radius around the town center.
+    When used with "Build company statues in towns", it will prioritize the building of statues over advertising campaigns.
+If the AI started as Random AI, the decision will be randomized on startup.

+Fund construction of new buildings in towns:
+    When enabled, the AI will fund the construction of new buildings in the smaller towns it services, providing a temporary boost to town growth.
+When used with "Build company statues in towns", it will prioritize the building of statues over funding construction.If the AI started as Random AI, the decision will be randomized on startup.

+Found towns:
+    When enabled, the AI will sponsor the construction of new towns in the map.
+If the AI started as Random AI, the decision will be randomized on startup.

+Build headquarters:
+    When enabled, the AI will build a company headquarters randomly in the map, as cost efficient as possible.
+If the AI started as Random AI, the decision will be randomized on startup.

 AI-GS communication support: